deltamish/DirectoryWatcher/README.md

 ## Welcome to GitHub Pages

+#Installation
+### - Clone the Repo in a new Folder
+### - Create a new Exlipse/Visual Studio Project Select this as Source and Mark Project as DLL or Shared Library

+## How to Use in your application ?
+-
 You can use the [editor on GitHub](https://github.com/deltamish/DirectoryWatcher/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.